ChaloHoppo for a River Canyoning Experience in Mawlyngbna!

 - Day 2 River canyoning experience!

 Mawlyngbna is our favourite place for a summer/ monsoon retreat.
-River canyoning your way to the ‘Um kha koi reservoir would have been the highlight today.
+River canyoning your way to the ‘Um kha koi reservoir would have be the highlight today.
 Jumping off rocks, crawling, scrambling, sliding over others, basically trekking over the river’s route is what river is canyoning is all about.

 Today you wake up in the morning and head out for a trek to Lew Luri Lura will start the day.
 According to local folklore, Lew Luri Lura was a marketplace for animals thousands of years back, during a time when animals could speak.
 The depressions are believed to be footprints of the large animals.